A German Immigrant Girl Shares Her Adventure

 " It does, indeed, and is a refuge unspeakably welcome to me in this dark hour.
 But whence came the money to pay for this, my dear child?"

 I was also happier than I had ever expected to be again in This life.
-I devoted my time principally to those things I knew would make my father contented and happy.
+I devoted my time to those things I knew would make my father contented and happy.

-Sometimes I would read to him from some exciting author.
-At others, I would play his favorite pieces in music or stroll with him along the charming walks of the sea-side.
+Sometimes, I would read to him from some exciting author.
+At others, I would play his favorite pieces in music or stroll with him along the charming walks of the seaside.

 But this pleasant dream was destined to be of short duration.
-When we had been at the cottage about four months, my father was attacked with a fever prevailing in the city, and in a few weeks, I was bereft of my last earthly friend.
+When we had been at the cottage for about four months, my father was attacked with a fever prevailing in the city, and in a few weeks, I was bereft of my last earthly friend.
 I was now more lonely than ever before.
-However, Dora still clung to me, and together we lived till the following Spring.
+However, Dora still clung to me, and together, we lived till the following Spring.

 By that time, my funds—into which my father's illness had made considerable inroads—were so low that I could no longer support us both.
 I then began to turn my thoughts to teaching again, for I could not yet bring my mind to part with my diamond necklace.

-The thought, however, of going into the city among those with whom I had associated in my brighter days to seek employment was so humiliating to me that at times I was almost tempted to let it go.
+The thought, however, of going into the city among those with whom I had associated in my brighter days to seek employment was so humiliating to me that, at times, I was almost tempted to let it go.

-While I was still undecided as to what course to pursue, Dora told me one day that she had decided to go to America to a brother, who, with his family, lived in a thriving German settlement, and had become wealthy, and from whom she had just heard, and warmly urged me to accompany her.
+While I was still undecided as to what course to pursue, Dora told me one day that she had decided to go to America to a brother, who, with his family, lived in a thriving German settlement and had become wealthy, and from whom she had just heard, and warmly urged me to accompany her.

-At first, the proposition seemed a wild one, but by degrees, it became familiars.
+At first, the proposition seemed wild, but by degrees, it became familiar.
 "Why should I not go ?"
 I began after a time to think.
-"I had no relative, no friend, not a single tie to bind me to my native land, and there was no reason why I should desire to remain in a place where everything I saw served to remind me of the joys or sorrows of the past."
+"I had no relative, no friend, not a single tie to bind me to my native land, and there was no reason why I should desire to remain where everything I saw served to remind me of the joys or sorrows of the past."

 The first few days of our voyage, the weather was fair, and no one seemed much affected by the change from the land to the sea's bosom.
 But after a while, it was our lot to encounter a fierce and threatening gale.
 At first, we watched it with intense interest, for many of us had never before witnessed a storm at sea.